readmeio/oas/packages/parser/README.md

 If validation fails an error will be thrown with information about what, and where, the error lies within the API definition.

-Internally this method invokes [`dereference()`](#dereference) so the returned object, whether it's a Swagger or OpenAPI definition, will be fully dereferenced.

 ```ts
 import { validate } from '@readme/openapi-parser';